How To Design A Wardrobe With Odd Corners

 Start by installing Shelf A first.
 This is the shelf that will butt up to and fix directly onto the blocked in/ stepped in corner.

 Next you will need to measure how much of your Shelf B requires cutting.
 In this case, as mentioned the corner was 25" (63cm) Wide x 7" (18cm) deep.
 This means that from the installed Shelf A, you measure how much length of Shelf B needs cutting, and in this case it was approximately 9" (23cm).
 You then measure how much depth is needed to be cut from Shelf B to fit around the corner, and in this case it was 7" (18cm).
 Using Side cutters for the thin wires that run vertically through the shelf every 1" (2.54cm) apart, and boltcutters or a hacksaw for the thicker lateral wires along the back edge of the shelf.
-Trim off exactly what is needed and cap cut ends using deck wire caps for the thin wires and small end caps for the thicker back edge wire.
+Trim off exactly what is needed and cap cut ends using deck wire caps for the thin wires and small end caps for the thicker front and back edge wires.

 Now that your shelf is cut and capped, you can install Shelf B. You should now find that the shelves fit around your awkward corner giving you a fully customised solution to help you make the most of your space.
 In our example, we have even managed to install a hang bar too so that garments can still glide around the corner without interruption and full use of the space is optimised.

-This image shows a view from below so that you get a view of the required supports.
 You should always make sure that when cutting a section of a shelf out, you add extra supports to ensure the weakest points will cope with the load that you later put on them.

 If creating a two tier hanging section, simply repeat as above to achieve a fully functional walk in wardrobe, regardless of awkward corners!!